Synthetixio/SIPs/sips/sip-92.md

 ### Debt pool and Interest

 Each loan contributes to the size of the debt pool.
 When a loan is opened, the debt pool increases by the amount of the synth borrowed.
 Now, while the debt of the borrower is fixed, they are free to exchange their synths.
-This means that the profit/loss from their trading activities is absorbed by the SNX stakers increases in proportion with the ratio of non SNX debt to SNX debt.
-We call this ratio the Utilisation U and desire that as it increases,  the cost of borrowing increases with it, to compensate stakers for the increased risk.
+This means that the profit/loss from their trading activities is absorbed by the SNX stakers and increases in proportion with the ratio of non SNX debt to SNX debt.
+We call this utilisation ratio U and desire that as it increases,  the cost of borrowing increases with it, to compensate stakers for the increased risk.
 A simple linear funtion is sufficient for our needs.

 \[i \ := \ mU + b \ \]